 A: You'll want to use CAT5E

-A: It stands for Wide Dynamic Range.
-It's used to improve image quality when a light source is behind what you are trying to capture, like a storefront with windows or door.
-The light shining behind a person would general completely darken the image.
-WDR helps combat that.
+A: It stands for Digital Wide Dynamic Range.
+It's used to improve image quality when a light source is behind what you are trying to capture, like a storefront with windows or doors.
+The light shining behind a person would generally completely darken the image.
+DWDR helps combat that.

 Q: Will this camera work with my existing NVR?